May 4, 2026

 Why do I need to hire a private attorney if a free lawyer was appointed by the Court?

-Sometimes our clients who have been charged with a crime are asking us an interesting question – why do I need to hire you, a private attorney, if I already have a free lawyer appointed by the Court?
-It is definitely a legitimate question, and people who are unfamiliar with […]
+Sometimes our clients who have been charged with a crime ask us an interesting question – why do I need to hire you, a private attorney, if I already have a free lawyer appointed by the Court?
+It is definitely a legitimate question, and people who are unfamiliar with the […]

 December 28, 2021